 This course meets the Iowa Department of Education requirements for three of the four coaching authorization areas: Child Development (15 instructional hours), Anatomy and Physiology for Coaches (15 instructional hours) and the Care and Prevention of Injuries (30 instructional hours).
 Emphasis will be placed on the practical application of educationally sound strategies for caring for the needs of youth involved in sport.
+American Heart Association Heartsaver First Aid and Adult CPR certification will be secured upon successful completion of this course.

-Note: Includes one 90-minute lab per week.
+Note: Includes one 45-minute lab per week.